cesarofuchi/machine_learning_engineer_azure/optimizing_ml_pipeline_in_azure/README.md

 ***AutoMLConfig***

-Besides the possibilities of enhancing the computational resources for the tests, the AutoML provided a class imbalance sign.
-That could be worked in future work to get a better data for training.
+Besides the possibilities of enhancing the computational resources for the tests, the AutoML provided a class imbalance sign. `Imbalanced data can lead to a falsely perceived effect of a model's accuracy because the input data has bias towards one class`.
+The smallest class was detected to be 11% of the total data.
+In this situation we need to analyze the type of data imbalance and use apropriate methods to handle it.
+The simplest and most commonly used techniques are the sampling methods called oversampling/undersampling.
+Other techniques are cost-sensitive learning methods based on changing the weighting og individual samples (upweighting and Down-weighting).
+As accuracy might not be a proper metric, we should different ones, i.e.AUX, ROC, F1-Score and others.
+This [article<sup>3</sup>](#id-notes) shows a survey of metrics for imbalanced classification.

+More information on Azure AutoML results is provided [here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-understand-automated-ml).
+A guide to classification on Imbalanced Datasets focused on binary classification [[2]](#id-notes) is provided in the notes section for detailed information.

 <div id='id-clusterclean'/>